buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Duration**: | 1 minute per Magic Proficiency, Concentration |

 You enchant 9 chestnuts with magical energy and they begin to swirl 60 centimeters above your shoulder.
-Each round, by spending 1 Actions, you can throw up to 5 chestnuts at one or more targets.
+Each round, by spending 1 Action, you can throw up to 5 chestnuts at one or more targets.
-Make a single ranged spell Attack Roll and compare the result with the Defense of each target regardless of the number of acorns you throw at them.
-Each acorn, if it hits, deals 2d8+4 bludgeoning damage
+Make a single ranged spell Attack Roll and compare the result with the Defense of each target regardless of the number of chestnuts you throw at them.
+Each chestnut, if it hits, deals 2d8+4 bludgeoning damage

 **For each Magic Critical Success** obtained in the Magic Check, you can enchant two more chestnuts.